Principal manifold estimation via model complexity selection: Principal Manifolds

 \section{Principal Manifolds}

-For a random $D$-vector $X$, its first $d$ linear principal components are equivalent to the $d$-dimensional hyperplane defined by $\arg\inf_{L\in\mathscr{L}}\mathbb{E}\left\Vert X-\Pi_{L}(X)\right\Vert_{\R^D}^2$, where $\mathscr{L}$ is the collection of $d$-dimensional hyperplanes in $\R^D$ and $\Pi_{L}(X)$ is the projection of $X$ to hyperplane $L$.
+For a random $D$-vector $X$, its first $d$ linear principal components are equivalent to the $d$-dimensional hyperplane defined by $\arg\min_{L\in\mathscr{L}}\mathbb{E}\left\Vert X-\Pi_{L}(X)\right\Vert_{\R^D}^2$, where $\mathscr{L}$ is the collection of all $d$-dimensional hyperplanes in $\R^D$ and $\Pi_{L}(X)$ is the projection of $X$ to the hyperplane $L$.
 We propose a principal manifold framework generalizing PCA, replacing $\mathscr{L}$ with a Sobolev space.
-In the rest of this article, all derivatives are \emph{generalized derivatives} defined on $\mathscr{D}'(\R^d)$.
-Generalized derivatives apply to all locally integrable functions that may not be classically differentiable.
+In the sequel, all derivatives are \textit{generalized derivatives} defined on $\mathscr{D}'(\R^d)$, where $\mathscr{D}'(\R^d)$ is the collection of generalized functions on $\R^d$.
+Definitions of $\mathscr{D}'(\R^d)$ and generalized derivatives are provided in Chapter 6 of \cite{rudin1991functional}.
+The only exception is that the derivatives referred to in the definition of the function space $C^k(\R^d\rightarrow\R^D)$ are still understood in the classical sense.
+Generalized derivatives, also called ``derivatives of distributions," apply to all locally integrable functions that may not be classically differentiable.
 They free us from smoothness assumptions in theoretical arguments.
-More details on $\mathscr{D}'(\R^d)$ and generalized derivatives are given by \cite{rudin1991functional} (Chapter 6).
-We introduce the following function spaces of Sobolev type.